SafetyMarcus/BindProcessor/README.md

 The binding is then linked by calling `<class_name>ViewBinding.watch(activity);` on the class with the annotations and then passing in the activity that contains the views.
 This will also manually force an update on the state with the already existing view if the state is not null.
 This is to make sure that the linked view is up to date when it is shown.
 This means that if your state was to be modified in the background, you woud be able to see the changes directly in the view and vice versa.

 #Gradle
-ThePolice can be included in any gradle project that has maven access by adding `com.safetymarcus.thepolice:processing:1.0.4`
+ThePolice can be included in any gradle project that is using `jcenter` as a repository (check your main `build.gradle` file) by adding
+`com.safetymarcus.thepolice:processing:1.0.4` to the module `build.gradle` file.

 That's it!
 It's that simple.

 #Jar
 Although, if you really want (have) to do things the hard way, you can download the latest <a href="https://drive.google.com/file/d/0B9zL9B65mpLlMi14MF91NTEyakk/view?usp=sharing">JAR</a> and add it to your project.
-This will also require that you add `classpath 'com.neenbedankt.gradle.plugins:android-apt:1.7'` to your top level `build.gradle` and `apply plugin: 'com.neenbedankt.android-apt'` to the `build.gradle` file in your module.
+This will also require that you add `classpath 'com.neenbedankt.gradle.plugins:android-apt:1.7'` to your top level `build.gradle` and `apply plugin: 'com.neenbedankt.android-apt'` to the `build.gradle` file for your module.